 |$10,000,000 – $25,000,000||$120,000/year|

 This type of expense is unavoidable when it comes to using an Open-source eCommerce platform.
-However, if you intend to build a strong Magento store with high loading time, a Virtual Private Server would be a good option instead of shared hosting services.
+However, if you intend to build a strong Magento store with a high loading time, a Virtual Private Server would be a good option instead of shared hosting services.
 VPS Magento hosting varies between $60 and $300 a month.
-If you need to find a trusted hosting provider, check out Top 5 Best Magento Hosting Providers in 2020.
-Additionally, You also need to purchase a domain name and SSL certification for your store, which cost from $10 to $50 per year.
+If you need to find a trusted hosting provider, check out the Top 5 Best Magento Hosting Providers in 2021.
+Additionally, You also need to purchase a domain name and SSL certification for your store, which costs from $10 to $50 per year.

 There are a lot of free third-party extensions on the market.
 However, you’ll need to pay if you need something truly useful and convenient.
 With the average price of $100, installing an average of 10-15 extensions will cost you from $1,000-$1,500 just for extensions.